layersoflondon/application/README.md

     * Click ... and change the selected tag from "latest" to "5.6.37"
     * Once installed, go to its settings tab in Kitematic and add an environment variable
         * Key ```MYSQL_ROOT_PASSWORD``` value ```root```
+    * Under hostname/ports set the Published IP:Port to 3306 (so we can access 127.0.0.1:3306)
 * Redis (use the latest official container)

 ##### Create ElasticSearch container